-The objectives of codes are best achieved when governments respect the trade union rights of workers.
-Standards, even when observed, cannot replace the representation function of trade unions at the workplace, nor do standards cover all of the legitimate concerns of workers.
+Codes of Conduct are not a substitute The objectives of codes are best achieved when governments respect the trade union rights of workers.
+Standards, even when for, nor an alternative to, collective bargaining observed, cannot replace the representation function of trade unions at the workplace, nor do standards cover all of the legitimate concerns of workers.
 Codes of conduct supplement action by workers themselves where their rights to join free and independent trade unions and to bargain collectively with their employer are secure and protected.
 Codes of conduct should therefore not address issues that are more appropriate for collective bargaining and help establish sound industrial relations practice.